evilsoft/crocks/docs/src/pages/docs/crocks/Pair.md

 ```

 Combining a sequential series of transformations that allows for custom
-accumulation in addition to transforming a value. `chain` requires a `Pair`
+accumulation in addition to transforming a value. `chain` requires
-returning function that contains a `Semigroup` in its first position.
-As an
+a `Pair` returning function that contains a `Semigroup` in its first position.
-additional requirement, is that instances of the same `Semigroup` must occupy
+As anadditional requirement, is that instances of the same `Semigroup` must
-the first position of the source `Pair` and the `Pair` returned by the function.
+occupy the first position of the source `Pair` and the `Pair` returned by the
+function.

 ```javascript
 const Pair = require('crocks/Pair')